-The Society of Authors is committed to promoting professional behaviour throughout all its activities, and to tackling and preventing bullying and harassment in all their forms.
+The Society of Authors is committed to promoting professional behaviour throughout all its activities, and to tackling and preventing bullying, harassment and racism in all their forms.

-Bullying and harassment have no place on our premises, in our communications, or in any other environment in which we operate.
+Bullying, harassment and racism have no place on our premises, in our communications, or in any other environment in which we operate.
 Along with our partners in publishing, broadcasting and other industries, we are committed to eradicating such behaviour.

 We ask all employees; members; associates; committee members; volunteers; prize and grant judges, assessors and participants; contractors; suppliers; trainees; visitors; and all our partners, professional or otherwise, to make the same commitment to the principles outlined here.

 With the Booksellers Association, the Publishers Association and the Association of Authors’ Agents, we have co-authored and endorsed the Commitment to Professional Behaviour in Bookselling and Publishing (PDF download).